MoralisWeb3/docs/docs/04-guides/solana-nft-explorer.md

   // 6️⃣
   // When the component is first loaded with `nftAddress` this below
-  // useEffect will be triggerd and it invokes the `getNFTMetadata` function. useEffect(() => {
+  // useEffect will be triggered and it invokes the `getNFTMetadata` function. useEffect(() => {
     if (nftAddress) {
       getNFTMetadata();